Guilty as Charged (1999): Main event match

 Shane Douglas defended the World Heavyweight Championship against Taz in the main event.
-During the match, Douglas called The Triple Threat and then Tammy Lynn Sytch came to the ring and got involved in a fight with Francine.
+During the match, Sabu made his return from injury (still wearing a neck brace) and attacked both Douglas and Taz.
+Douglas later called The Triple Threat and then Tammy Lynn Sytch came to the ring and got involved in a fight with Francine.
 This prompted Chris Candido to come to stop the fight but Francine speared Sytch and Candido turned on Douglas by punching him and leaving with Sytch.
 This allowed Taz to nail a T-Bone Tazplex and apply a Tazmission to win the title.